GLOMICON/asvBiomXchange/sample_data/MBARI/readme.md

 Monterey Bay Aquarium Research Institute (MBARI) Francisco Chavez

+In this folder are full biom files from MBARI projects.
+Be aware that these biom files are very large, 5MB to 1GB unzipped.
+Smaller examples with a limited number of OTUs but with a full set of sample metadata may be found in the folder asvBiomXchange/sample_data/MBARI/Example_biom_files

 MBARI Biom files are created from a modified version of the banzai pipeline, see https://github.com/reikopm/mbonlive_banzai This folder contains eDNA sample biom files for metabarcodes 12S, 16S, 18S, and COI.
 The biom format is from biom-format.org